JetBrains/resharper-devguide/Plugins/ProjectSetup.md

 ## Creating the project

 Simply create a .net class library assembly.
 The project should be a .net 4.0 assembly, which allows the plugin to run on Visual Studio 2010, which is the oldest version of Visual Studio supported by the ReSharper Platform.
+Note that you **should not** target .net 4.5 or later, as this will mean the extension won't work in earlier versions of Visual Studio.

 > **NOTE** The only exception to this is when creating support for unit test frameworks.
 A unit test framework plugin includes a runner assembly that is hosted in an external process, and actually runs the tests.
 This needs to be a .net 3.5 assembly, so that test assemblies targeting .net 2.0 and .net 3.5 will run (obviously, if the test framework is .net 4.0 and above, the runner assembly can also be .net 4.0 and above).